aaryanbhujang/android-automation/README.md

 ADB-driven Android agent that takes a natural-language goal and executes it on an emulator/device.
 It observes the UI (UiAutomator XML + screenshot), plans one action (rule-based or LLM), acts via ADB, and verifies with explicit checks.

+## What I did different (I think)
+I made it to generate an auto config file for the target app on the fly

 ## TL;DR
 - Observe: dump XML + screenshot; parse elements.
 - Plan: pick one atomic JSON action (tap/type/scroll/open_app/etc.).